 - 1.30 30.
 Trace Evidence:

 - 1.32 32.
 Last Podcast On The Left:

 - 1.36 36.
 Crime Weekly:

 Given below are some of the best true crime podcasts that are available on the web:

 This podcast is known to be the godfather of all true crime podcasts available in the digital world.
 In Serial, journalist Sarah Keong brings to light a new murder story in every season.
 Here, with every different murder mystery, she allows listeners to embark on a journey of exploration and investigation of the crime.

 Sarah uses her singular style to keep the public interested and hooked to the long audio stories.
-The podcast airs every week and provides plots with “bad boy” and “good boy” fantasies.
+Every week, the podcast airs and provides plots with “bad boy” and “good boy” fantasies.

 Best Episode: The best episode of the Serial podcast is The Alibi.
-The plot is based in 1999 in the city of Baltimore, where a famous high-school senior goes missing.
+The plot is based in 1999 in Baltimore, where a famous high-school senior goes missing.
 Concerning Hae Min Lee’s disappearance, the detectives on the case arrest her ex-boyfriend and put murder charges.